anon-ml/anonml-gui/README.md

 # Press 'w'

 Jump into the edit area and edit the Label by hitting the down-key or edit the replacement by hitting tab and type.
-It can be safed by pressing the Enter-button.
+It can be saved by pressing the Enter-button.

 # Press 's'

-When finished it is possible to export the file by pressing s.
+When finished it is possible to save the file by pressing s.

+# Marking words using the mouse

+It is possible to mark words to add missing annotations.
+When a word (or more words) are selected, the focus jumps into the edit-area.
+By pressing the Enter-button after finishing the new annotation it is saved.

 ## Development server